 So I bought a lighter tent, a lighter sleeping bag, and even a lighter pad.
 I bought some of this gear locally and don’t have the receipts but I do know it was even more expensive than the Amazon purchases I listed above.

 Now I’m WAY over a thousand dollars and haven’t spent a single night outdoors.
-But I have soom cool gear, right?
+But I have some cool gear, right?

 Wrong.
-My first “hike” and overnight trip taught me a valuable lesson.
+A recent “hike” and overnight trip taught me a valuable lesson.

 Once I’d laid on the sleeping pad, inside a tent and sleeping bag for a few hours, I awoke with pain almost everywhere.
 I almost couldn’t even stand, much less walk.
 This was some serious pain.
 I spent the rest of the night, by myself, a few miles from my car, trying to make a chair out of logs and my sleeping bag.
 It didn’t work.